Airbus HR chief says job cut target could be reduced

-TOULOUSE, France, July 1 (Reuters) - Airbus’ job cut target could be reduced depending on part-time working agreements or government research funding, the European planemaker’s human resources officer said on Tuesday.
+TOULOUSE, France (Reuters) - Airbus’ (AIR.PA) job cut target could be reduced depending on part-time working agreements or government research funding, the European planemaker’s human resources officer said on Tuesday.

 Airbus said on Monday it would cut 15,000 jobs in Europe in a restructuring after a 40% slump in its 55 billion euro ($61.8 billion) jet business, sparking concerns about compulsory redundancies in France where it has its headquarters.